Aylos9er/Aspect/cookbooks/crystal_preferred_orientation_olivine_fraters_billen_2021/doc/crystal_preferred_orientation_olivine_fraters_billen_2021.md

 [link](https://doi.org/10.1146/annurev.earth.36.031207.124120) to the paper.

 ## Model setup

-Olivine is the major mineral of the Earth's upper mantle where continuous deformation takes place and we here focus on how olivine fabric develops under simple shear.

 Following {cite:t}`fraters_billen_2021_cpo`, we prescribe simple shear in a 3d Cartesian box/cube with dimensions of $1 \times 1 \times 1 $ $[m^3]$.
 The shear strain rate